etesters/testing/GB.md

         request.body.read # this will display the data end

-## OpenStack API
+## GRIDBLAZE API

-GRIDBLAZE is built on top of the [OpenStack Swift API](http://www.openstack.org/software/openstack-storage/).
+GRIDBLAZE API is built on top of the [OpenStack Swift API](http://www.openstack.org/software/openstack-storage/) and it's compatible with [Amazon S3](http://docs.amazonwebservices.com/AmazonS3/latest/API/Welcome.html).
 Connecting to the API is done through the following host.

     :::html
     https://api.gridblaze.com/v1